Don't let data risks spoil your M&A party

 - Our browser-based review software enables fast and efficient collaboration for merger teams to analyze, classify and report on findings

 Equally exciting is that this workflow is not just a one-off exercise.
-Once you’ve gone to the trouble of setting it up, it can deliver ongoing value for the merged entity.
-The target company and its acquirer can scan for changes up to the merger deadline and proactively monitor to maintain compliance and deliver data and cost efficiencies afterwards.
+Once you’ve gone through the trouble of setting it up, it can deliver ongoing value for the merged entity.
+The target company and its acquirer can scan for changes up to the merger deadline and proactively monitor to maintain compliance and deliver data and cost efficiencies afterward.